nichlxh/genai/README.md

 #### Retrieval Filtering (Agent):

-***Motivation:*** While RAG can retrieve top K chunks via pair-wise computation of Cosine Similarities, a known limitation is that it is not highly accurate.
+***Motivation:*** While vanilla RAG can retrieve top K chunks via pair-wise computation of Cosine Similarities, a known limitation is that it is not highly accurate.
 In an ideal world, we could instead use an LLM to retrieve chunks as LLMs are more capable, however, this would be computationally expensive, whereas the pair-wise computations are cheaper (especially via the matrix multiplication operations deployed in known libraries).
 Therefore, would it be possible to have the best of both worlds?

 - *Layer 1*: Retrieve top K chunks via Cosine Similarities (intentionally setting a lower sim score of 0.4 from [0, 1] via Langchain to get higher coverage of chunks)
 - *Layer 2*: Retrieval Filtering (Agent) evaluates the chunks and filters e.g., from 4 to 3 chunks.

 12. ![Prompt 12](https://github.com/nichlxh/genai/blob/main/images/p12.svg)

-Agent found that all chunks by RAG are relevant, so no filtering is needed.
+Agent found that all chunks by vanilla RAG are relevant, so no filtering is needed.

 ---

 13. ![Prompt 13](https://github.com/nichlxh/genai/blob/main/images/p13.svg)

-Agent removes all chunks from RAG as none are relevant.
+Agent removes all chunks from vanilla RAG as none are relevant.

 ---